profsmith89/ctps/_sources/chap05.md

 When we choose to write both the client and server scripts, we might like to use a networking library that gives us more freedom in the form of the conversation that takes place.
 Instead of a call to a company's customer support line, think about a call to a friend where one party might send a variable number of messages before the other party responds.
 The Python `socket` library gives us such freedom.

-An important functional difference between our use of the `requests` library and this new `socket` library is that the latter separates the act of sending a message from the act of receiving one, which provides us with the freedom to have a less-scripted conversation.[^fn3] In fact, this separation of send and receive is exactly what a sequence diagram illustrates.
+An important functional difference between our use of the `requests` library and this new `socket` library is that the latter separates the act of sending a message from the act of receiving one, which provides us with the freedom to have a less-scripted conversation.[^fn5] In fact, this separation of send and receive is exactly what a sequence diagram illustrates.
 We can draw multiple send lines from the client to the server before any response comes back from the server to the client.

-Now, if you look at the structure of the conversation in our particular sequence diagram, you'll notice that we don't need this extra freedom.
+Now, if you look at the structure of the conversation in our sequence diagram, you'll notice that we don't need this extra freedom.
 Should we use the `requests` library for our guess-the-number application?
 Well, this leads us to another distinction between the two libraries.
 If we used the `requests` library, we would have to write a server script that can parse HTTP messages, and if you look at what we wrote on the message lines in our sequence diagram, you'll see that our messages are quite simple.
 We don't need the complexity of HTTP messages.
 When we use the `socket` library, it makes no assumption about the form of the messages.
 To the `socket` library, our messages can be treated like short strings.
 This means that if we learn a little about this new networking library, we can send very simple text messages between our client and our server.

 ```{tip}
 Python, like many programming languages, has lots of libraries with overlapping functionality.
 In problem solving, it is worth your time to find the right library for your task at hand.